slanci/LeetCode_Challenges/README.md

 # LeetCode_Challenges
-This is a repository where I archive the problems I solved while practising for Software Engineering interviews./
+This is a repository where I archive the problems I solved while practising for Software Engineering interviews.

 First entry: 23/03/2021